V1EngineeringInc/V1EngineeringInc-Docs/docs/electronics/marlin-firmware.md

-!!! warning
-    **If you bought a Rambo or Mini Rambo bundle from V1Engineering.com, this is usually already done.**

 # Firmware
 Firmware is the program or software “embedded/burned/flashed” into the electronics board, this is what translates the gcode into motion in the stepper motors.
 There are many types of firmware we mainly use Marlin.